yasmin-aumeeruddy/SkillsNetworkLabs/README.md

     <mpMetrics authentication="false" />
 ```

-Rebuild and start the server: `mvn package liberty:run`

 Now when you access the metrics endpoint you will be able to access it over http and not be asked to authenticate.

 You should now see metrics data like this: